Véronique Ovaldé

 Véronique Ovaldé (born 1972) is a French novelist.
 Her fifth novel Et mon cœur transparent won the Prix France Culture/Télérama in 2008.
 Her seventh novel Ce que je sais de Vera Candida won the Prix Renaudot des lycéens (2009), the Prix France Télévisions (2009) and the Grand prix des lectrices de Elle (2010).
-She has had two books translated in English by Adriana Hunter, but Ovaldé's other titles are still available for interested publishers and translators.
+She has had two books translated into English by Adriana Hunter, but Ovaldé's other titles are still available for interested publishers and translators.
+In 2024, she published A nos vies imparfaites which received the Prix Goncourt de la nouvelle.